Ricardosgeral/17CNG2020/registration.md

 ---

 # {{ page.title }}
-A inscrição no 17CNG e no 10CLBG é efetuada através do preenchimento do [Formulário online]().
+A inscrição no 17CNG e no 10CLBG é efetuada através do preenchimento de um formulário (a ser disponibilizado oportunamente).

 A data limite para inscrição a custo reduzido é **31 de janeiro 2020**.